gavinlyonsrepo/LM75A_PICO/README.md

 **Connections**

 The Sensor uses I2C for communication's, Data is outputted to a PC.
 Pins and I2C port can be set in the main.cpp.
-Default is I2C0 and GPIO16(data) GPIO17(clock)
+Default is I2C0 and GPIO16(data) GPIO17(clock).
+If you want to use the other I2C port (I2C1) in addition to changing in the main.ccp, The user must change it in library (lm75.h) as well:
+* i2c_inst_t *i2c = i2c0  to i2c_inst_t *i2c = i2c1
+Could not find a way aroudn this.

 **Files**

-The Main.cpp contains tests showing library functions There is also an  library (LM75A.cpp and LM75A.h),
+The Main.cpp contains tests showing library functions There is also the library files(LM75A.cpp and LM75A.h),

 **Output**